Evening Meditation for Sleep: A 10-Minute Bedtime Routine That Actually Helps

 Consistency beats duration.
 The 2014 JAMA study used a 6-week intervention with 2-hour weekly sessions—impractical for most people.
 But later research found that even 10–20 minutes of daily practice produced meaningful benefits.
 The meta-analysis found no significant correlation between total meditation hours and sleep quality improvements, suggesting that regular short practice may be as effective as occasional long sessions.

 Practice during the day too.
 Dr. Benson at Harvard recommends practicing mindfulness for 20 minutes during the day (while sitting up, so you don't fall asleep).
 The goal is to build a "relaxation reflex" that becomes easier to access at night.
 Think of it like learning a language—immersion works better than cramming.
+If your real problem is a mind that accelerates the second the lights go out, pair this routine with our guide on how to meditate when your brain won't shut up.

 Expect setbacks.
 In one trial, 3–7% of participants actually experienced worsening sleep initially.
 This is normal.
 Your brain is adjusting to a new practice.
 The meta-analysis found that benefits often increased at 6-month follow-up compared to immediately post-intervention, suggesting a cumulative effect.